Paris is commonly known as the “City of Love” for various reasons like its popularity as a honeymoon destination, sights or native language.

 With this, no one was excited for the next monument.
 Went back to the hotel and waited for the NYE countdown event.

 Lights always make things better.
 At night, Eiffel Tower view from Seine river was fantastic.
-But the view of Seine river was not.

 At Champ de Elysees, I first hand experience counting down to New Year while the protest were going on.
 Luckily, the protest was peaceful.